 - Auto-hold option

-- Alpha version of “TAStudio”
+- The alpha version of “TAStudio.”

 - RAM watching/poking tools